ConorPadraigMurphy/FYP/README.md

 7. Run react frontend (Run command in frontend folder)
    - npm start

-## How to to run the application on a Windows Machine (Run each command in separate terminals)
+## How to run the application on a Windows Machine (Run each command in separate terminals)

 1. Start Zookeeper (windows) .\bin\windows\zookeeper-server-start.bat .\config\zookeeper.properties